-Undermining the legitimate Private sector:
+1. Undermining the legitimate Private sector:

 One of the most serious microeconomic effects of money laundering is felt on the private sector.
-Money launderers often use front companies which cominify the proceeds of illicit activity with legitimate funds, to hide the ill-gotten gains.
-These front companies have access to substantial illicit funds, allowing them to subsidize front company products and services at level well below market rates means these front companies are able to offer products at prices below what it costs the manufacturer to produce (20)(Electronic Journal of the U.S Department of State,2001,p:7).
-So, front companies have a competitive arrange over legitimate firms that draw capital funds from financial markets.
+Money launderers often use front companies which co-minify the proceeds of illicit activity with legitimate funds, to hide the ill-gotten gains.
+These front companies have access to substantial illicit funds, allowing them to subsidize front company products and services at level well below market rates, this means that these front companies will be able to offer products at prices less than manufacturing cost.
+(21)(Electronic Journal of the U.S Department of State,2001,p:7).
+So, front companies have a competitive advantage over legitimate firms that draw capital funds from financial markets.